 Paper Presentation allows individuals to demonstrate their in depth knowledge of an area of law which is of particular interest to them, by communicating their research and subsequent opinions to a panel of judges in an interesting and engaging manner.

 Competitors are allowed to submit a paper that they have written specifically for the purpose of the competition or one that they have previously written.

-The UNLSA 2013 Paper Presentation is open for another year!
-The competition provides law students with the opportunity to write and present a legal research paper to a panel of judges, with the winner competing at the annual Australian Law Students’ Association conference.
+The UNLSA Paper Presentation Competition is open for another year!
+The competition provides law students with the opportunity to write and present a legal research paper to a panel of judges, with the winner competing at the 2015 annual Australian Law Students’ Association conference in Sydney.

 Paper presentation consists of two stages.
 Firstly, you must write a paper on any legal topic of your choosing.
 The second stage of the competition is an oral presentation about the written paper.